RJVB/afsctool/README.md

 Version 1.7 introduces support for other compression types as added by Apple in OS X 10.9 and later.
 Currently only LZVN support is fully implemented (though decompression of LZFSE should work if the OS supports it).
+This version also makes the current ZLIB compression mode optional, that uses a compression buffer that is allocated all at once (and is thus almost always too large.
+The new default mode adopts the approach also used for LZVN compression, where the memory buffer is grown as needed and thus only gets as large as needed (typically 4-5x smaller than in the singleshot mode).
+Singleshot mode might be marginally faster when enough RAM is available.

 ### Installation